Summary

 Ingress controllers reside at layer 7 of the OSI model and are instrumental in the reliability, performance and security of web based access to services.
 It is industry best practice to ensure that services are not directly accessed via the Internet and that an ingress controller (also known as reverse proxy or web accelerator) are positioned as an edge device.

 Load balancers reside at layer 4 of the OSI model and provide resilience and performance of low level service endpoints.
-Some examples would be file transfer services, instrumentation communications, virtual private network (VPN) endpoints, etc.
+Some examples would be file transfer services, instrumentation communications, virtual private network (VPN) endpoints, etc. A load balancer would commonly be utilised to present the layer 7 Ingress point to the Internet or internal network segments.

 Ingress and load balancer controllers are deployment specific services as this feature commonly relies on hardware implemented within the wider infrastructure.
 We will talk about common configuration patterns and touch on a small number of specific deployments, however an extensive discussion is outside the scope of this document.